AntonioRequena/ImpactNoiseMultilabeliBPRIA25/README.md

    pip install -r requirements.txt

 3. Navigate to the source code
 All source code files are located in the py_projects directory.
-The file that contains the noise induction algorithms is:
+The file that contains the noise induction algorithms is: noise.py

-noise.py

-	4. Run the experiments
+4.Run the experiments
 To execute the experiments, run the following shell script:

-./lote_auto_ruido.sh
+#./lote_auto_ruido.sh

 Let me know if you want to include environment setup instructions or example outputs.